geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 Qazalin, I'm curious what your thoughts are on this.
 I'm not that familiar with this code, or if this makes sense.
 One of the problems I've seen with the scheduler, maybe it's the same one, if you have two views next to each other, the two views should be added together, which I feel like that doesn't always happen.
-Is that the same thing as this, or...?
+Is that the same thing as this, or..?

 **Qazalin** [00:24:45]
 That actually does always happen.